linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Porter's Five Forces.md

 - corporate level
 - business unit level
 - functional or departmental level.
 The business unit level is the primary context of industry rivalry.
-Michael Porter identified three generic strategies (_cost leadership_, _differentiation_, and _focus_) that can be implemented at the business unit level to create a competitive advantage.
+Michael Porter identified three generic strategies (_cost leadership_, _differentiation_, and _focus_) that can be implemented $\$a_t$$ the business unit level to create a competitive advantage.
 The proper generic strategy will position the firm to leverage its strengths and defend against the adverse effects of the five forces.